Probing primordial black holes with anisotropies in stochastic gravitational-wave background: Theoretical results

 After having established the monopole signal, we now move forward to evaluating the angular spectra using Eq.~(\ref{eq:aps}).
 Fig.~\ref{fig:3} shows the angular power spectra $C_\ell$ for the anisotropies of \ac{SGWB} in \ac{PBH} and \ac{ABH} scenarios.
 We show the results at two frequencies $10^{-2}$~Hz (dashed curves) and $10^{-3}$~Hz (solid curves) to reveal the frequency dependence of the spectra; see below for further discussion.
-For comparison, we also depict the one-year integrated noise power spectrum at multipoles from $\ell = 1$ to $8$, and at $\nu=10^{-2}$~Hz for \ac{LISA} \cite{Bartolo:2022pez} (black dashed curve).
-Not surprisingly, such a small signal is beyond the measuring capability of \ac{LISA}, with the predicted signal at $10^{-2}$~Hz being around $5$ orders of magnitude below the expected sensitivity of \ac{LISA}.
+The two populations seem to have the same dependence for the angular power spectra, even though they have a very different merger rate and kernel.
+This prediction arises from the fact that the energy density of \ac{SGWB} is mainly contributed by low-redshift sources, since the \acp{GW} emitted from high-redshift sources are significantly diluted.
+For comparison, we also depict the noise power spectra at multipoles from $\ell = 1$ to $30$, and at $\nu=10^{-2}$~Hz for \ac{LISA} (black dashed curve), \ac{BBO} (gray dashed curve) and Ultimate \ac{DECIGO} (green dashed curve) \cite{Braglia:2021fxn} \footnote{For each experiment, the noise power spectrum has been shown at the peak frequency in Ref.~\cite{Braglia:2021fxn}.
+Simply rescaling the noise power spectrum from its peak frequency to 10 mHz, i.e. multiplying it with $[\bar{\Omega}(10\ \mathrm{mHz})/\bar{\Omega}(\mathrm{peak~frequency})]^2$, we obtain a revised noise power spectrum at 10 mHz in Fig.~\ref{fig:3}.
+This rescaling is reasonable in the sense that the monopole only varies by a few times from the peak frequency to 10 mHz. }.
+Not surprisingly, such a small signal is beyond the measuring capability of \ac{LISA}, with the predicted signal at $10^{-2}$~Hz being around five orders of magnitude below the expected sensitivity of \ac{LISA}.
 It should, however, be stressed that detector networks might have a much better sensitivities.
+However, the signal is marginally within the capability of \ac{BBO} for the first four multipoles.
+In contrast, for the first six multipoles, Ultimate \ac{DECIGO} has the capability to measure the signal, since its expected sensitivity is lower than the predicted signal by eight orders of magnitude.

-In addition, for a given frequency, e.g. $10^{-3}$~Hz, the spectra of \acp{PBH} and \acp{ABH} share nearly the same profile, while their amplitudes differ.
+In addition, for a given frequency, e.g., $10^{-3}$~Hz, the spectra of \acp{PBH} and \acp{ABH} share nearly the same profile, while their amplitudes differ.
 For the sake of a better comparison, it is instructive to consider the spectra of the relative anisotropies $\delta\Omega/\overbar{\Omega}$, instead of the absolute $\delta\Omega$.
 The corresponding power spectra would assist in evaluating the shape differences, as well as the frequency dependence of the signals.